30 Worst Foods in America

 Nutrition, 1 pizza: 710 calories, 29 g fat, 14 g saturated fat, 1,190 mg sodium, 88 g carbs (4 g fiber, 12 g sugar), 25 g protein

 If Digiorno is going to market a pizza as being "personal sized," you can't fault us for providing nutritional information for the whole pie.
 Even though they deceptively call the serving size half a pie, anything that's dubbed an individual pie is bound is get ravaged solo.
-(It's one of the reasons they're on our list of 14 Sneaky Types of Food With Bogus Serving Sizes.)
+(It's one of the reasons they're on our list of sneaky foods with bogus serving sizes.)
 If you're not into sharing your slices, the better option, hands down, is Amy's.
 Not only does it have a fraction of the calories, it's relatively low in sodium for a frozen dish, too.

 Eat This Instead: Amy's Light & Lean Cheese Pizza